bhavani-mahalakshmi/chat-with-sql/README.md

 5. **Result Formatting**: The results from the database are formatted and presented back to the user in a readable format.

 The modular design ensures that the application can be easily extended to support additional features or integrations.

+## Copyright

+© 2025 Bhavani Mahalakshmi Gowri Sankar.
+All rights reserved.

+Connect with me on [LinkedIn](https://www.linkedin.com/in/bhavani-mahalakshmi-gowri-sankar-6b6a54119/)